Harsh-Anand-Singh/Menu_Management_API/README.md

 # Menu Management API Backend

 This project is a backend server for a Menu Management application, built with Node.js, Express, and MongoDB.
-It allows users to manage categories, subcategories, and items in a menu, with endpoints for creating, retrieving, updating, and deleting these entities.
+It allows users to manage categories, subcategories, and items in a menu, with endpoints for creating, retrieving, and updating these entities.

 ## System Architecture